Mango (airline)

-Mango Airlines SOC Ltd, trading as Mango, was a South African low-cost airline based at the OR Tambo International Airport, and a subsidiary of South African Airways.
+Mango Airlines SOC Ltd, trading as Mango, was a South African low-cost airline based at O. R. Tambo International Airport, and a subsidiary of South African Airways.
 Since July 2021, the airline had been grounded, as funding for its business rescue was subject to a dispute.
-However in August 2022 its license was suspended altogether.
+However in August 2022, its license was suspended altogether.
+On 6 of June 2025, Mango announced its comeback via their flymango website that those who have unflown tickets can visit their portal and claim them.
+This comes after a potential investor promised to join hands with Mango owners SAA.

 History

 Mango was launched on 30 October 2006, with bookings going on sale at midnight on the same date.
 Mango's first flight took place on 15 November 2006.
 Mango planned to join Star Alliance as a Connecting Partner in the third quarter of 2016, but the plan has been put on hold due to South African Airways' financial state.

 Mango was grounded due to non-payments and debt to ACSA (Airports Company of South Africa) on 28 April 2021.
 No Mango airliners were allowed to either depart or land at any ACSA airport in South Africa as of 28 April 2021.
 Only a statement of apology was issued by the company.
 As of then, it was to be seen if any money from government which was granted to South African Airways (of which Mango is a subsidiary) was to be allocated to Mango as a bailout.
 However it never resumed operations and in August 2022, the South African authorities suspended the airlines license altogether for at least two years.

+On 6 September 2023, the Gauteng High Court ruled that the Minister of Public Enterprises must make decision within 30 days regarding the sale of Mango.